Advanced Manufacturing Tech (ADMT)

 Introductory theory course in the utilization of CAD/CAM systems, F, S

-ADMT 0242 Process Measures for Mechanical Engineering: 2 semester hours.
+ADMT 0242 Practical Process Measurements and Control: 2 semester hours.

-Principles of temperature, pressure, strain, flow, force, and vibration measurements.
-Techniques of computerized data acquisition and reduction.
+Principles of temperature, pressure, strain, flow, force, and vibration measurements are covered.
+Techniques of computerized data acquisition, reduction, and statistical precision and tolerance are reviewed.
+Signal for local indications and process control operation are also covered.
 Lecture plus laboratory work in selected topics.
-F, D
+PREREQ: ESET 0122 or permission of instructor.
+F, D.

 ADMT 0243 Fluid and Pneumatic Power: 2 semester hours.